-■ Continuous signals -- discrete time
+Continuous signals -- discrete time

-Action potential responses are interpreted in terms of a single scalar continuous value--the spike frequency--at the ith time interval, t[i].
+Action potential responses are interpreted in terms of a single scalar continuous value--the spike frequency--at the ith time interval.
+Here we ignore the fine-scale temporal structure of a neuron's voltage changes.

 The discrete time model gives us the standard the basic building block for the majority of networks considered in this course.
 It is also the model used in so-called "connectionist" approaches.